y-js/yjs-website/app/articles/tutorial.md

 Furthermore, you are encouraged to try out everything you find here in your browser console.
 Try to tinker with some of the examples.
 If you have any problems, ask a question in the comments section at the bottom of this page.

 ### Prerequisites
 Yjs expects that you have a Promise/A+ implementation on the window/global object.
 Though this has been [specified in ECMASrcipt 2015](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) not all browser support it yet.
-If you don't know which Promise implementation to include, check out the [es6-promise polyfill](https://github.com/jakearchibald/es6-promise).
+You can include any Promise/A+ compatible implementation.
+If you don't know which one to include, check out the [es6-promise polyfill](https://github.com/jakearchibald/es6-promise).

 Yjs is tested on nodejs >= `0.10`.
 But in order to use it you have to enable harmony support for nodejs < `4.0.0` like this:
 ```